michaeltran/COSC-6364-DERIV2D/README.md

 ## Implementation Details

+The project is split up into two parts:

 Part 1 (DERIV2D) was developed in **.NET Core C#** using Microsoft Visual Studio 2018.

 Part 2 was developed in **R** using R Studio.